The Sumners Scholarship

 Selected Scholars will be required to maintain a minimum GPA and to attend specific events throughout the following four semesters of their Scholar program.
 These details will be provided in the application packet and/or by the Director of Development, Mrs. Shannon Sims.
 Please contact Mrs. Sims at firstname.lastname@example.org.

 Detailed instructions are provided on the second page of the application form.
 Applicants should right-click the Application link and Save as a PDF to your computer.
 Use the most recent version of the free program Adobe Acrobat Reader to complete and save the application file.
 A hand-signed hard copy is the preferred delivery method.
-Please note that applicants must arrange for the submission of three recommendation forms, one of which must be completed by a professor or instructor familiar with the applicant’s current academic performance.
-Applicants must supply these referees with a signed copy of the reference form linked above; referees must fill out the lower half of the form and return this along with a formal letter of recommendation to the address indicated.
+For pre-application, please submit the Recommendation Form.
+Please note that applicants will arrange for submission of two recommendation letters directly to the foundation in the formal application process.
 It is the applicant’s responsibility to check with their referees on the status of their requested recommendations.
 Applicants must also complete the requested autobiographical essay and provide an up-to-date resume to complete their application packet.
 (NOTE: Please submit unofficial transcripts for the pre-application; if you are nominated to submit a formal application to the Foundation, you will need to arrange for the delivery of official transcripts of all college work).

 Sumners Scholar Application